 - For Professionals

-We are a team of healthcare professionals comprising of Clinical Psychologists, psychological therapists and Occupational Therapists (OTs) based in Southampton.
+We are a team of healthcare professionals comprising of Clinical Psychologists, psychological therapists and Occupational Therapists (OTs).
 We offer tailored therapy from extensive experience working with people experiencing personal, mental and physical health difficulties.
 We are passionate about what we do and aim to support people to live a valued, fulfilling life.
 In order to do this, the therapies we use are researched and evidence based as being effective and follow recommended national guidance.
 However, we also appreciate that everyone is an individual and will always tailor therapies to suit your specific needs.

 How we work

 We believe that everyone has the psychological strength and resilience to overcome their difficulties, whatever those might be.
 However, we also know that at times, you might not believe that this is possible.
-Therefore, we aim to help you begin to see that the life you want is possible by firstly understanding your difficulties and what they mean for you and you life.
+Therefore, we aim to help you begin to see that the life you want is possible by firstly understanding your difficulties and what they mean for you and your life.
 From there, we can then find ways forward to address the difficulties.
 How we do this will depend on the problem, what you want to achieve and what therapeutic approach fits you as an individual.

 We are all trained in multiple approaches.
 For example, Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), Cognitive Analytic Therapy (CAT), Eye Movement Desensitisation and Reprocessing (EMDR) and Dialectical Behaviour Therapy (DBT).
 We can either work with a 'pure' therapy, or integrate relevant parts of different therapies and adapt things depending on what will be the most appropriate for you.
-This will be discussed during the initial assessment and reviewed regularly.
-We aim to have you work with the therapist that has the most experience in the difficulty you want to work with.

 What's the difference between a Clinical Psychologist, a Psychiatrist and a counsellor?